 You don’t have to use commercial furniture polish that contains.. well who knows what?
 Bring new life to your furniture by making beeswax furniture polish at home.
-Beeswax is used in many types of wood care products.
+Polishing fine wood products is a common use for beeswax.
 This simple beeswax furniture polish recipe is an inexpensive way to protect your pieces of wooden furniture.

 When applied to the surface of wood, beeswax polish provides a warm glow to the wood surface.
 It does not alter the appearance of the wood or leave a fake, commercial finish.

 Beeswax is a natural wax that is produced by honey bees.
 Bees use the wax to construct their comb and provide storage for food and young bees.

 Bees can make a lot more wax than they need.
 The excess left over after honey extraction can be put to good use – never wastes.
 We can use beeswax in many different ways around the home.

 By using a furniture polish with a beeswax base, you can avoid the use of a lot of unknown chemicals.

 Many commercial products contain know carcinogens.
 When you make your own, you know what is in the finished product.